the-nayshe-5/Air-Quality-Analysis-and-Prediction-Model/README.md

 * The integration of machine learning into climate change research and policy can enhance our ability to adapt to and mitigate the impacts of climate change.
 * The model can be improved by incorporating additional data sources and features to increase its accuracy and robustness.

-## Repository Structure

-* `df`: Contains the hourly dataset used for training and testing the machine learning model.
-* `df_daily`: Contains daily transformed values for the same dataset.
-* `df_month`: Contains monthly transformed values for the same dataset.
-* `sarima_future_model`: Contains the Python code for the SARIMA machine learning model for future predictions.
-* `forecast_model`: Contains the Python code for the Holt-Winters machine learning model for future predictions.
-* `df_forecasted`: Contains the given and SARIMA Model forecasted monthly PM2.5 values.
-* `df_holt_forecast`: Contains the given and Holt-Winters Model forecasted monthly PM2.5 values.

 ## References and Datasets

 Dataset Source Link : https://www.kaggle.com/datasets/fedesoriano/air-quality-data-in-india